It’s time to get ready for Halloween, and to give you a head start this year we will make some cookies to freak out your friends.

-Halloween is coming up soon so you have to start getting your costumes together and all the rest of that nonsense.
+Because everyone's favorite spooky holiday is coming up soon, you have to start getting your costumes together and all the rest of that nonsense.
 Last year I put a sheet over my head, stuck horns on it and went to work.

 Yield: 5 dozen

-Creep out everyone at your Halloween party with witches’ finger cookies.
-You can use any shortbread cookie recipe, but here’s one for you and of course mine is better!
+Creep out everyone at your Halloween party with cookies that look like witches' fingers.
+You can use any shortbread cookie recipe, but here’s one for you (and of course mine is better!):

 1 cup sugar